 - The Neural Network Visualizer provides a visual breakdown of each layer in the model's neural network.

-From the Understand > Image Embeddings tab, you can view up to 100 images from the validation set projected onto a two-dimensional plane (using a technique that preserves similarity among images).
+Select Understand > Image Embeddings to view up to 100 images from the validation set projected onto a two-dimensional plane (using a technique that preserves similarity among images).
 This visualization answers the questions: What does the featurizer consider to be similar?
 Does this match human intuition?
 Is the featurizer missing something obvious?

 See the reference material for more information.

 In addition to presenting the actual values for an image, DataRobot calculates the predicted values and allows you to: